 Teranga Gold (TSX:TGZ/OTCQX:TGCDF) is a Canadian-based gold producer advancing its pipeline of West African assets towards its vision of becoming a multi-asset mid-tier gold producer within the next five years.
 Teranga’s flagship asset has produced over 1.8 Moz of gold since its 2010 IPO.
-The company recently commissioned its second gold mine in August 2019, which is expected to increase annualized production by 50% starting in 2020.
+The company recently commenced production at its second gold mine in August 2019, two months ahead of the original schedule.
 Focused on diversification and growth, the company is also conducting exploration programs in three countries: Burkina Faso, Senegal and Cote d’Ivoire.
-The Company had over 4.0 Moz of mineral gold reserves as of December 31, 2018.
+The Company had over 4.1 Moz of mineral gold reserves as of December 31, 2018.

 What is your rationale for attending 121 Mining Investment?

 Attending 121 Mining Investment Hong Kong provides Teranga with the opportunity to discuss how the Company is advancing its existing organic pipeline of projects to achieve its vision of becoming a mid-tier gold producer.
 It also provides Teranga with the opportunity to update investors on the record operating performance at its Sabodala gold mine, the recent commissioning of its second gold mine, Wahgnion, as well as the exploration programs planned for its advanced exploration project, Golden Hill, and early-stage exploration properties in Côte d’Ivoire.

 What recent news would you like to highlight to investors attending?

 04 Sept – Teranga Gold Starts Production at Wahgnion Gold Operations Ahead of Original Schedule